andrejli/GDBResource/README.rst

 How to use SimpleEditor
 =======================
+Simple editor is only used to edit NEW record.
+If you are editi
 * To exit without write to .data file  >>>:q
 * To exit with write to .data file  >>>:wq